 The CTBT helps block new nuclear threats from emerging, thereby strengthening U.S. and global security.
 By banning all nuclear weapon test explosions, the CTBT makes it harder for nations that already possess nuclear weapons to perfect newer and more sophisticated nuclear weapons.
 For instance, a new round of Chinese nuclear weapon test explosions would enable China to miniaturize its warhead designs and allow China to place multiple warheads on its relatively small arsenal of strategic ballistic missiles.
 This would give China the ability to rapidly increase its long-range nuclear strike force, which is currently less than 40 weapons.

-Without nuclear weapon test explosions, could-be nuclear-armed nations—like Iran—would not be able to develop and proof test the more advanced, smaller nuclear warhead designs that could fit on ballistic missiles.
+Without nuclear weapon test explosions, would-be nuclear-armed nations or emerging nuclear-armed nations, like North Korea, would not be able to develop and proof test the more advanced, smaller nuclear warhead designs that could fit on ballistic missiles.

-As Secretary of State Clinton said on Oct.
-21, 2009, “Bringing the [CTBT] into force will strengthen and reenergize the global nonproliferation regime and, in doing so, enhance our own security….”
+As Secretary of State Hillary Clinton said on Oct.
+21, 2009, “Bringing the [CTBT] into force will strengthen and reenergize the global nonproliferation regime and, in doing so, enhance our own security.”

 The U.S. arsenal has been and will continue to be maintained without nuclear testing indefinitely through non-nuclear tests and evaluations, combined with the refurbishment of key components to previous design specifications.
 Since 1994, each warhead type in the U.S. nuclear weapons arsenal has been determined to be safe and reliable through a rigorous certification process instituted following the end of U.S. nuclear testing.

-For more than fifteen years, a nationwide infrastructure of nuclear weapons research, evaluation and manufacturing sites and laboratories has been maintained through the Stockpile Stewardship Program (SSP).
-Currently, the United States spends more than $7 billion annually on its Stockpile Stewardship Program, which includes nuclear weapons surveillance and maintenance, non-nuclear and subcritical nuclear experiments, sophisticated supercomputer modeling, and life-extension programs for the existing warhead types in the enduring U.S. nuclear stockpile.
+For more than fifteen years, a nationwide infrastructure of nuclear weapons research, evaluation, and manufacturing sites and laboratories has been maintained through the Stockpile Stewardship Program (SSP).
+Currently, the United States spends $5-7 billion annually on its Stockpile Stewardship Program, which includes nuclear weapons surveillance and maintenance, non-nuclear and subcritical nuclear experiments, sophisticated supercomputer modeling, and life-extension programs for the existing warhead types in the enduring U.S. nuclear stockpile.

 Confidence in the ability to maintain U.S. warheads is increasing—not decreasing.
 A 2002 National Academy of Science (NAS) panel report found that the current Stockpile Stewardship Program provides the technical capabilities that are necessary to maintain confidence in the safety and reliability of the existing nuclear stockpile, "provided that adequate resources are made available...and are properly focused on this task."
-The newly updated 2012 NAS report on the CTBT reinforces this conclusion.
-The newly updated 2012 NAS report on the CTBT reinforces this conclusion.
+The report was updated in 2012 and reinforced the same conclusion.

-As NNSA Administrator Thomas D’Agostino recently told Arms Control Today, “[I]n my opinion, we have a safe and secure and reliable stockpile.
+In 2011, NNSA Administrator Thomas D’Agostino told Arms Control Today, “[I]n my opinion, we have a safe and secure and reliable stockpile.
 There’s no need to conduct underground [nuclear] testing.”